Iron deficiency anemia is a condition where there are too few red blood cells in the body due to a shortage of iron.

 • heart problems, including heart failure or an enlarged heart due to it compensating for lack of oxygen

-• pregnancy complications, including low birth weights and an increased risk for premature birth
+• pregnancy complications, including low birth weights and an increased risk of premature birth

-Only a doctor can diagnose iron deficiency anemia.
+Only a healthcare professional can diagnose iron deficiency anemia.
 It is important for a person to seek advice from a medical professional if they have noticeable symptoms.

-It is likely that a doctor will begin the exam by asking questions about a person’s general health.
+It is likely that a healthcare professional will usually begin the exam by asking questions about a person’s general health.
 They may examine the skin tone, the fingernails, and under the eyelids to look for physical signs of iron deficiency anemia.

 These tests may vary, depending on other symptoms a person describes.
-For example, someone experiencing pain during digestion may require a colonoscopy to see if a gastrointestinal disease is the cause of the iron deficiency.
+For example, someone experiencing pain during digestion may require an endoscopy to see if a gastrointestinal disease is the cause of the iron deficiency.

 Iron deficiency anemia is usually treated in two ways, which involve increasing iron intake and treating any underlying conditions.

-Doctors may recommend using iron supplements to help correct iron intake levels.
+Healthcare professionals may recommend using iron supplements to help correct iron intake levels.
 Supplements are often available over the counter.
-It is important to take the supplements as prescribed.
-This is because too much iron can be toxic and damage the liver.
+It is important to take the supplements as prescribed, because too much iron can be toxic and damage the liver.

 Furthermore, large amounts of iron can cause constipation.
-As a result, a doctor may prescribe stool softeners or laxatives to ease bowel movements.
+As a result, a healthcare professional may prescribe stool softeners or laxatives to ease bowel movements.

 If an underlying condition is found, further treatment may be needed.
-Treatments for underlying conditions will depend on the problem but may mean additional medications, antibiotics, or surgery.
+Treatments for underlying conditions will depend on the problem but may mean additional medications or surgery.